Optimization is a discipline which uses goals and constraints to identify the mathematically best decision to make.

 Practical usage

-As a result of the meta-problem framework, we also have an approach to develop a list of criteria that would make an alternative problem better to solve.
-This would include higher profit, benefits received sooner, more ethical solutions, less environmental impact, lower effort to solve, and any other criteria we might consider putting into the objective function or constraints of the meta-problem.
+Following the Meta-Problem Method enables us to develop a list of criteria for an alternative problem that would be better to solve.
+This could include higher profit, benefits received sooner, more ethical solutions, less environmental impact, lower effort to solve, and any other criteria we might consider including in the objective function or constraints of the meta-problem.

-One extension of this mindset is we can also evaluate the implied solution-space instead of only focusing on the problem-space.
+This mindset means can also evaluate the implied solution-space instead of only focusing on the problem-space.

-Formally defining a stochastic meta-problem is tricky as we have the same complexity as in the deterministic case – but now have to consider the unknown as well.
+Formally applying the Meta-Problem Method given a stochastic problem is tricky as we have the same complexity as in the deterministic case, but now we must consider the unknown as well.

-Since the meta-problem is solved before solving the actual problem, there may be some uncertainty that will be realized outside the scope of our analysis.
-However, some uncertainty could be realized as we are solving the meta-problem.
+Since we solve the optimization model before solving the actual problem, we may realize some uncertainty outside the scope of our analysis.
+However, we may also realize some uncertainty as we are identifying which problem to solve.

-As a result of this shift, our focus for stochastic meta-problems is to identify a series of subproblems which will converge to the optimal problem to solve.
+Because of this shift, our focus for stochastic problems is to identify a series of subproblems which will converge to the optimal problem to solve.

 The objective function will be to maximize the sum of the multi-dimensional value of solving the chosen problems over the series, less the sum of the multi-dimensional effort of solving them.

-When applying the meta-problem approach, the stochastic formulation explicitly accounts for the discovery process that happens as we explore the problem and solution spaces.
+When applying the Meta-Problem Method, the stochastic formulation explicitly accounts for the discovery process that happens as we explore the problem and solution spaces.

 As an example, we often don’t learn all our criteria for a decision problem until we explore the problem-space.
 Said another way, it’s when you present a recommendation that decision makers often highlight other criteria that they care about, and the proposed solution does not satisfy, because they were late-arriving requirements.

-Knowing that there is uncertainty which can be resolved depending on which problem you solve in the series, we can be strategic about which problems we solve early on.
+Knowing that there is uncertainty which you can resolve depending on which problem you solve in the series, you can be strategic about which problems you solve early on.